Intermesh/groupoffice-docs/using/projects3.rst

 Milestones and tasks
 --------------------

-From the project detail view you can add milestones and tasks:
+From the project detail view you can add milestones and tasks in the tasks section:

 .. figure:: /_static/using/projects3/8-add-milestone.png
     :width: 100%